tidyqa/vitepress/docs/snippets/css/layout-and-positioning/index.md

 ## Sticky Header

-Learn how to create a sticky header that remains fixed at the top of the viewport as the user scrolls.
+Create a sticky header that remains fixed at the top of the viewport as the user scrolls.
 This effect is achieved using the `position: sticky;` property in CSS.

 ```html
 <!DOCTYPE html>